Ahmed-Elbald/Multi-Step-Form-Angular/README.md

 ## App features

-I've implemented all the features required by the original challenge including, thus the user can:
+I've implemented all the features required by the original challenge, thus the user can:

 - Complete each step of the sequence
 - Go back to a previous step to update their selections
-- See a summary of their selections on the final step and confirm their order
+- See a summary of their selections on the final steps and confirm their order
 - Receive form validation messages if:
   - A field has been missed
   - The email address is not formatted correctly
 - See hover and focus states for all interactive elements on the page

-In addition, most form sections are build dynamically allowing for other features to be added easily in the future.
+In addition, most form sections are built dynamically allowing for other features to be added easily in the future.

 ## Intro